UK government faces new boozy scandal as deputy whip quits

 “I drank far too much” on Wednesday night, Pincher said in the letter.
 “I’ve embarrassed myself and other people, which is the last thing I want to do, and for that I apologize to you and to those concerned.”

-But he said he would remain as a Conservative lawmaker and continue to support Johnson from the back benches of Parliament.
+But he said in his letter that he would remain as a Conservative lawmaker and continue to support Johnson from the back benches of Parliament.
+That prompted fury from the opposition and even among some Conservative Party lawmakers.

-Johnson didn’t answer when journalists shouted questions to him outside his 10 Downing St. residence about whether he would suspend Pincher from the party.
-A spokesman for Johnson’s office later said that the prime minister believes Pincher’s behavior was “unacceptable.”
+Johnson at first resisted calls to suspend Pincher from the party before bowing to the pressure by Friday evening after a formal complaint was made to an independent investigative body.

+A Conservative Party spokeswoman said Johnson had agreed that Pincher should be suspended — meaning he can’t sit in Parliament among the Tory benches.

-Pincher’s resignation as deputy chief whip added to the prime minister’s troubles.
+Pincher’s resignation as deputy chief whip added to the prime minister’s mounting troubles.

 Johnson survived a no-confidence vote last month triggered by lawmakers from his own party, but emerged weakened since more than 40% of Conservatives voted against him.